top of page

 Classics, Kids

-An absolutely charming adventure, worth reading multiple times because of the beautiful relationship between Mole and Ratty and how endearing and spiritually light it is.
+It's an absolutely charming and beguiling adventure, worth reading multiple times because of the beautiful relationship between Mole and Ratty and how endearing and spiritually light all the riverbank friendships are.

-And there’s hair-brained Toad, annoying on purpose, blinded by wealth but remaining true to his friends.
-Badger is the shoulder we can all cry and rely on, and there's even an evil faction of stoats and weasels to oust in the name of goodness, plus some trippy moments in the famous Piper at the Gates of Dawn chapter.
+Hair-brained Toad is annoying on purpose, blinded by wealth while still remaining true to his friends, and badger is the shoulder we cry and rely on, plus the evil faction of stoats and weasels to oust in the name of goodness.

-Importantly, there's an intrinsic sense of unity, vulnerability and valuable friendship in WITW, conveyed in charmingly beautiful prose.
+Importantly, there's an intrinsic sense of unity, vulnerability and valuable friendship in this book, conveyed in charmingly beautiful prose.

-A children’s book?
-Not really, but it can be appreciated by all ages.
-There’s definitely a sinister air with its spookily profound messages about loyalty and good vs evil.
+Even though it can be appreciated by all ages, there’s a sinister air that makes it adult, with its spookily profound messages about good vs evil.

-Unfortunately, WITW has been almost neglected and forgotten about in comparison to more modern and popular works.
-A fellowship of the ring that never leaves the Shire in its mesmerizing world of incredible fluidity and beauty.
+Unfortunately, The Wind in the Willows has been almost neglected and forgotten about in comparison to more modern and popular works, as a fellowship of the ring that never leaves the Shire, but remains embedded in a mesmerizing world of incredible fluidity and beauty.

 bottom of page